 - IT system outages or emergency alerts are sent with high priority via SnapComms; a communications effectiveness assessment is then carried out via Slack

 Team collaboration tools can fulfill a useful role in today’s workplaces, but their narrow employee messaging scope means that their optimal use is when partnered with other communication channels.

-By utilizing a communications technology stack which supports your organizations needs, this helps ensure that employees on Slack are not simply slacking off.
+By utilizing a communications technology stack that supports your organization's needs, this helps ensure that employees on Slack are not simply slacking off.